 In the library model, the value that a group of consumers places on the information good is the sum of the values of the individual members.
-Suppose that n consumers form n/k groups of size k.
-To be concrete, let us suppose that individual values are normally distributed.
-The group values will then be the sum of k normal random variables.
-Figure 2 shows per capita demand curves for k = 1, 2, 3... for an example with a mean price of \$20 and a variance of \$15/k.
+Suppose that we have n consumers who form n/k groups of size k.
+To be concrete, let us suppose that individual values are Normally distributed.
+The group values will then be the sum of k Normal random variables.
+Figure $\underline{2}$ shows per capita demand curves for k=1,2,3... for an example with a mean price of \$20 and a variance of \$15/k.

-This example shows that as the size of the group increases, the demand curve becomes flat at the mean value-in this case, \$20.
-This result is just the law of large numbers: the distribution about the mean shrinks as the sample size increases.
-Hence, for large groups, the seller should set a per capita price at the group average and end up extracting most of the consumer surplus (Armstrong, 1999; Bakos, Brynjolfsson and Lichtman, 1999; Bergstrom and Bergstrom, 2004).
+As can be seen in this example, as the size of the group increases, the demand curve becomes flat at the mean value of \$20 This is just the law of large numbers: the distribution about the mean shrinks as the sample size increases.
+Hence, for large groups, the seller should a per capita price at the group average and ends up extracting most of the consumer surplus.
+See Armstrong [1999], Bakos et al. [1999], and Bergstrom [2004].